ninjaaron/fast-entry_points/README.rst

 There is one test.
 To run it, do ``test/runtest.py``.
 It installs a dummy package with fastentrypoints and ensures the generated script is what is expected.

-It requires Python 3.5 or higher because it uses ``subprocess.run``.